skittles1/Meridian59/README.md

 Getting Started: Server
 --------------
-0. After compilation completes, browse to the `.\run\server folder`, and double click `blakserv.exe` to start the server.
+0. After compilation completes, browse to the `.\run\server` folder, and double click `blakserv.exe` to start the server.
 0. Go to the `Administration` tab on the server's interface and enter the command: `create account admin username password email` (with your